How to Choose and Develop a Writing Idea [With Examples]

 This isn’t always a consideration – but if you’re writing for money, then you need to keep in mind the market potential of your idea.

-When I’m deciding what to blog about or what to create my next ecourse on, I look at what resonates with my readers.
+When I’m deciding what to blog about, or what resource to create next, I look at what resonates with my readers.
 Sometimes I run surveys to find out which of my ideas will be most popular.
+With fiction, I’m trying to position my newer work in specific genres.

-It’s worth keeping in mind that your ideas aren’t generally “bad” or “good” – they’re right for you and your audience or they aren’t.
+Remember, ideas aren’t in themselves “bad” or “good” – they’re right for you and your audience or they aren’t.

 Once you’ve picked an idea that excites you – and that’s going to suit your audience, if applicable – then it’s time to turn it from an initial spark into a plan.